 Against this background, this paper looks at the application of enhanced cooperation to date and draws some preliminary conclusions on the prospect of differentiated tax integration under this procedure.
 The analysis seeks to identify the gaps and imbalances in the legal settings of the ECP that may cause difficulties in the use of this route for the purpose of tax integration.
 One of the key problems highlighted is the lack of mechanisms that would ensure that the interests of nonparticipating countries are taken into account, which limits the capacity of the ECP to encourage the progressive participation of other Member States and may cause continued litigation in the Court of Justice.
 Following this critical evaluation, the ECP is contrasted with two alternatives: intergovernmental treaties and non-binding coordination.
 The paper concludes that although the ECP is often pictured as the mechanism that can help to overcome the decision-making deadlock and is capable of reinforcing tax integration in the EU, these expectations are premature.

-Anzhela Yevgenyeva, ‘Enhanced cooperation: a way forward for tax integration?’ in J. Englisch (ed), International Tax Law and New Challenges by Constitutional and Legal Pluralism (IBFD, forthcoming)
+Anzhela Yevgenyeva, ‘Enhanced cooperation: a way forward for tax harmonisation in the EU?’ in J. Englisch (ed), International Tax Law and New Challenges by Constitutional and Legal Pluralism (IBFD, 2016, 165-206)